Algerian police and protesters clash after anti-Charlie Hebdo march

 Charlie Hebdo's first edition since the attack, published on Wednesday, featured another cartoon of the Prophet Mohammad on its front cover that critics saw as a new provocation.

-"We're against those who criticise the Prophet Mohammad, but we are also against terrorism," said student Salem Benzamia, who was carrying a sign in English.
+"We're against those who criticize the Prophet Mohammad, but we are also against terrorism," said student Salem Benzamia, who was carrying a sign in English.

 Two French-born brothers of Algerian origin shot dead staff of the magazine in last week's assault.